 (1) TI uses test boards designed to JESD 51-3 and JESD 51-7 for thermal-impedance measurements.
-The parameters outlined in these standards also are used to set up thermal models.
+The parameters outlined in these standards are also used to set up thermal models.
+TI uses the thermal-model program ThermCAL, a finite-difference thermal-modeling tool.
+Using this test procedure, the junction-to-case thermal resistance of this part is 49°C/W.